 helps to assess possible malingering.

-can easily be administered by a technician.
+can easily be administered by a technician in only 15 minutes.

 utilizes ten different data analyses to provide in-depth information in both table and graph format to aid clinicians in interpreting the test scores and data.